Ali-EL-Badry/Pisc-modifier/README.md

 # Pics Filters ... 💫
-- A small project for editing the photos with 15 different filters
+- A small project for editing the photos with 15 different filters.
 ## Partners. 👨‍💻👩‍💻
 --> Aly El-Deen Yasser Ali (Aly El-Badry).